 National Financial Literacy MonthTake your students’ financial literacy far beyond “a penny saved is a penny earned” with our collection of financial literacy videos that teaches key skills like budgeting, creating a plan to pay for college and using credit wisely.
 Each video is complemented by printable activity worksheets that give students hands-on practice applying the skills they learn in a fun and concrete way.
 Check out our blog post for more ideas about how to incorporate financial literacy into your classroom.

 It's Still Testing SeasonSome teachers review key terms.
 Others review key terms with our test-taking vocabulary song.
-And still others dance in crazy flash mobs and rap to get their kids motivated for testing.
-Get inspired with these incredible examples of teachers motivating students.

 Tax DayCome April 15th, students are certain to hear their parents and teachers grumbling about taxes.
 Instead of saying, "Don't worry about it until you're older," use this day to help students understand the basics of taxes with our percentages song.

 Anniversary of the Letter from Birmingham JailOne of our favorite pieces of writing of all time, Martin Luther King's "Letter from Birmingham Jail," was written on April 16, 1963.
 Watch our Civil Rights video and figurative language video for background, and then read it with your class.
 You'll be inspired.